Over 40? Here Are 40 Health Symptoms You Need to Know About

 And since risk of ALS increases with age, those getting older can't afford to overlook trouble swallowing—especially since the disease is most common between the ages of 40 and 60.

 While you might brush it off as little more than a symptom of a common cold, a swollen neck can also be a sign of lung cancer.
 When a lung tumor develops and presses against the superior vena cava—the vein that delivers blood from your upper body to your heart—it can result in swelling of the neck and face.

 Though most people diagnosed with lung cancer are 65 or older, according to the American Cancer Society, a small number of people are diagnosed younger than 45.

 Something look off with your nail beds?
 It could be the result of cyanosis, an insufficient amount of oxygen in the blood that causes blue discoloration of the lips, skin, and fingernail beds.
 Cyanosis is, in some cases, caused by chronic obstructive pulmonary disorder, or COPD.
 The National Heart, Lung, and Blood Institute reports that COPD develops most often in people who are 40 or older.
 Again, even something that seems minimal, like discolored nails, is worth checking out.

-Another sign of diabetes to look out for as you age is skin discoloration on the back of your neck, which is called acanthosis nigricans.
-It’s a pretty good indication that your body is becoming insulin resistant.
+Another sign of diabetes to look out is skin discoloration on the back of your neck, which is called acanthosis nigricans.
+It's a pretty good indication that your body is becoming insulin resistant.